SrIzan10/aniversario-instituto/README.md

 *The website that is seen if you access the domain at this time is located in [the `current` branch](https://github.com/SrIzan10/aniversario-instituto/tree/current)*

 ## Total development time
-In total about 21 hours of active code writing, but in the code editor about 35 hours.
+In total about 25 hours of active code writing, but in the code editor about 35 hours.

-[![wakatime](https://wakatime.com/badge/user/4ad16edf-eadc-48d9-b010-26f275fe0be6/project/018d2354-821e-43f5-afe4-174687ac6de3.svg)](https://wakatime.com/badge/user/4ad16edf-eadc-48d9-b010-26f275fe0be6/project/018d2354-821e-43f5-afe4-174687ac6de3)
+*Time tracked, but there's more time that I didn't track* [![wakatime](https://wakatime.com/badge/user/4ad16edf-eadc-48d9-b010-26f275fe0be6/project/018d2354-821e-43f5-afe4-174687ac6de3.svg)](https://wakatime.com/badge/user/4ad16edf-eadc-48d9-b010-26f275fe0be6/project/018d2354-821e-43f5-afe4-174687ac6de3)

 ## Technologies